Gemma Skelley

 Monitoring how your printer fleet is performing enables a fix before fail approach.
 This means repairing rather than replacing, updating rather than discarding, and ultimately extending the life of your investment.
 As management platforms continue to evolve towards more unified digital experience monitoring, such as the direction set by tools like HP Workforce Experience Platform, this proactive model will only become more powerful over time.

+Think sustainability, not short-term fixes.
 Before replacing a printer, ask two questions:

 1. Is it genuinely at the end of its life?